GovTechSG/techpass-user-docs/docs/get-invited-and-onboard-to-techpass.md

 This article guides you how to request for a TechPass account and onboard to it.

-?>- Alternatively, public officers with a non-SE GSIB device can access the [**TechBiz Portal**](https://portal.techbiz.suite.gov.sg) to request for TechPass and SEED provisioning, which is optional. <br>- For more details, see the [**TechBiz documentation**](https://docs.developer.tech.gov.sg/docs/techbiz-documentation/).
+?>- Alternatively, public officers with a non-SE GSIB device can access the [**TechBiz Portal**](https://portal.techbiz.suite.gov.sg) to request for TechPass and SEED provisioning, which is optional. <br>- For more information, see [**TechBiz documentation**](https://docs.developer.tech.gov.sg/docs/techbiz-documentation/).

 ## Audience